 Lively après-ski culture pairs with substantive mountain skiing for a full-day-into-evening rhythm.

-The birthplace of alpine tourism — synonymous with luxury, celebrity sightings, and world-class winter sports.
+The birthplace of alpine tourism: synonymous with luxury, celebrity sightings, and a long calendar of winter sports events including polo on the frozen lake.

 Lively après-ski culture pairs with substantive mountain skiing for a full-day-into-evening rhythm.